lamps-lab/statcheckerr/README.md

 # statcheckerr

-1. "statcheck.py" is the script to find statistical errors in claims
-2. "statcheck_extended_feature.py" is the script to find following features of a claim:
+1. "statcheck_extended_feature.py" is the script to find following features of a claim:
     1. The real p-value
     2. p-value range
     3. real_p_sign